Click here to find out about our special Passover outreach happening in Israel!

 Later, knowing that everything had now been finished, and so that Scripture would be fulfilled, Jesus said, “I am thirsty.”
 A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus’ lips.
 When he had received the drink, Jesus said, “It is finished.”
 With that, he bowed his head and gave up his spirit.
 (John 19:28-30)

-He drank that cup so that we never have to.
+He drank that cup of separation from the Father so that we never have to.

-Jesus is our sacrificial Passover lamb who took away the sin of the world.
+Jesus is our sacrificial Passover lamb.
 His blood is what we need over our lives, over our homes.

 And we will drink the fruit of the vine together with Him in the Kingdom, when He comes again in glory.